 The overall design, inside and out, captures Boston’s youthful spirit, providing guests a fresh lens to view of one of America’s oldest cities and even one of the world’s most Instagrammable sports venues.
 The Back Bay Suites boast soaking tubs with Fenway views – a new de rigueur post for Red Sox fans.
 Here are seven more photo ops near the Hotel that capture the pulse of the city.

 Citrus & Salt, an outrageously pink Mexican restaurant in the Back Bay, wouldn’t be out of place in Miami.
 Pastel pink walls, flower-patterned floors, and pink and gold barstools evoke beach bungalows.
 Star chef Jason Santos says the look was actually inspired by the vibrant street art of Mexico City, as was the menu, which features grilled street corn, agave-glazed blue cornmeal biscuits, Tecate-poached shrimp and creative riffs on the margarita.
-“They are serious about their cocktails but laid-back in every other sense of the word,” says Julia Casale, Food & Beverage Manager at Four Seasons One Dalton Street.
+“They are serious about their cocktails but laid-back in every other sense of the word,” says Julia Casale, Assistant Director of Food & Beverage at Four Seasons Hotel One Dalton Street.
 Her go-to drink is the “I Didn’t Text You, Tequila Did,” made with 1800 Coconut tequila, Bauchant Orange liqueur, coconut purée, lime and salted caramel paleta 13.
-“Get there before the nearby offices close for the day to get a prime spot at the bar,” she shares.
+“Get there before the nearby offices close for the day to get a prime spot at the bar,” she says.

 Boston’s Fenway neighbourhood will forever be connected to baseball, but it has also emerged as a cultural magnet, home to institutions like the Isabella Stewart Gardner Museum and the Museum of Fine Arts.
 The latter is one of the largest museums in the United States, with more than 400,000 pieces, and is a must-visit, says Keith Costanza, Residential Lead Concierge at Four Seasons One Dalton Street.
 One of the city’s most intriguing public artworks occupies the lawn flanking the museum entrance: The pair of 10-foot bronze baby heads, cast by Madrid sculptor Antonio López Garcia, are meant to make passers-by ponder the relationship between parent and child.